 Kolton brings experience with high performance management to AO from his previous role with Golf Canada where he was the primary point of contact for 25 high performance athletes.
 He spent four years at Carleton University, where he played for the Raven’s men’s golf team, heading up that team as Captain in his final two years.

-Managing high performance athlete relationships, Gold and Ontario High Performance Sport Initiative athlete support programs.
-He is also responsible for developing a high performance strategy to ensure Ontario athletes and coaches have best opportunities to succeed on a national and international level.
+Manages all aspects of the Athletics Ontario high performance programs including Quest for Gold and Team Ontario (OHPSI).
+He is also responsible for maintaining and updating the Athletics Ontario high performance strategy to unsure Ontario athletes and coaches have the best opportunities to succeed on a national and international level.

 Melissa brings experience in brand management, marketing and social media to this role and this positions her well to promote athletics across the province.
 Prior to joining AO, she worked as a social media marketing consultant, producing content for small businesses across various platforms.